Hereward/cool_scripts/README.md

 cool_scripts
 ============

-This project contains stand alone PHP scripts which do cool things,
+This project contains stand alone PHP scripts which do cool things.